 King County Wastewater Treatment Division successfully improves the Capital Design process.
-Watch this 30 minute success story webinar featuring Roger Browne, an Engineering Supervisor.
+Watch this 30 minute success story featuring Roger Browne, an Engineering Supervisor.
 Roger talks about the successful project and how a team from Wastewater Treatment Division helped reduce lead time on this Capital Design Review Process.

 Success Story Transcript

 Tracy: Hello and welcome to another Project Presentation Webinar hosted by GoLeanSixSigma.com.
 This is where we share stories about successful Lean Six Sigma projects because this is where the rubber meets the road.